Lotto on Saturday, May 14th, 2022: The current winning numbers

 Lotto on Saturday: glitch in drawing the lottery numbers

 In the lottery draw (7:25 p.m. online via Lotto.de) there was a technical glitch in the drawing of the winning numbers weeks ago.
-After four numbers had already been drawn by the lottery team, the machine got stuck just before the fifth winning number was issued.
+After four numbers had already been drawn by the lottery team, the machine stalled shortly before the fifth winning number was issued.
 While the presenter was already asking in a panic about direction, it actually turned out shortly afterwards: there was a technical glitch in the drawing of the lottery numbers!

 It is now also clear who can be happy after the chaos draw: thanks to six correct players from Upper Bavaria and Lower Saxony each won almost two million euros.